Skip to content

 sudo e2fsck -n /dev/sda1 # verify clean before retry

-df -h / # expect ~73G size, ~48G free
+df -h / # expect ~96G size after final close-out

 Still required on Proxmox (shrinking)